-If there’s one thing everyone agrees on: orgasms rock!
+If there’s one thing most everyone agrees on: orgasms rock!
 But if you listen to the media, you might think that people with vulvas never have them.
-Thankfully, Laura’s question about being multi-orgasmic proves that wrong:
+And, that people with penises can’t have multiple orgasms.
+We’re here to prove that wrong with our guide to being multi-orgasmic.

 For some it’s having more than one in a short period of time.
 For others it’s a one right after the other, creating what feels like a never-ending climax with dips and peaks.
 That being said, here’s what we know from research:

 5-43% of women say they experience multiple orgasms

 Why the big range?
 Sex research is notoriously difficult.
 Like with any survey, the folks who respond usually fall into one of two categories: they’re “good” at the survey topic and want to share or they struggle with it and hope for guidance.

 Survey participants also tend to choose whichever answers they think the surveyors want them to choose.
 It’s worth noting, this is a subconscious process – aka they aren’t actively thinking, “Hmmm…what would the makers of this survey want me to put?”
 Our brains just do it!

 When you mix in the taboo of talking about sex, all of these factors get heightened.